abpeinado/TruckHunt/README.md

 brew tap homebrew/services
 brew install postgres
-brew services start postgresql createdb { database name here }
+brew services start postgresql createdb toads

-Once you've created your db run "npm run start-dev" to create all the db tables, follow by "npm run seed" to populate your db with real truck data.
-The menu and review data is fake and should not be taken as an accurate depiction of real food trucks.
+Once you've created your db run "npm run start-dev" to create all the db tables.
+Next navigate to the seedDatabase folder and running node seedVendors.js, then node seedSchedules.js. then node seedMenus.js then node seedReviews.js.
+This will populate your local db with real truck data and will allow trucks to properly rendor on the map.
+The menu and review data is dummy data as we are currently building out functionality to allow vendors to enter their own menus and for users to review food trucks.

 If you decide to modify the schema you must run "dropdb { database name here }" followed by the steps above.